tallinsec/tallinnsec.github.io/tallinnsec.md

 ---
 layout: page
-title: "About"
+title: "TallinnSec"
 subtitle: about us ...
 ---

 ### Who are we?
 What is TallinnSec?

 <p>
 TallinnSec is a nonprofit organization of information security professionals, practitioners and enthusiasts.

 We organize various meetups/events:
  <ul>